DominikGithub/price_forecasting/README.md

 |  Day ahead   |       24     |       24      |     50.09    |      64.45   |

 Metrics are below the pricings standard deviation of 90.656821, which means they are reasonable, but error metrics are still at quite high level.
 Hence the model did derive valuable information from the data, but it can be assumed that there is quite some potential left with dataset preprocessing and model selection.
-And most importantly the models parameters (e.g. sampling strategy) are just chosen for quick experimentation but not for optimal results for far and need more adjustment.
+And most importantly the models parameters (e.g. sampling strategy) are just chosen for quick experimentation but not for optimal results and need more adjustment.

+### Review

+Prophet model for time series forecasting is exhausting its capability to handle high frequency, volatile and spiky (non-linear and irregular) patterns from external unkown factors in the data.
+Alternative modeling approaches like tree based classical (e.g. XGBoost) models or TemporalFusion Transformers might suit the problem better and the achieve higher performance.

+TODO investigate other models

+- XGBoost
+- TemporalFusionTransformer
+- Additional features of external dimensions (temporal: holidays, weather, neighboring bidding zones, etc)

 ## Optimization Approach